Sense and Sensitivity

 India had to resort to militaristic system of border guarding because of the manner in which the country was partitioned.
 The requirement of placing strict border controls was realised after the 1965 incursion in the Kutch region by Pakistan.
 The BSF was raised and deployed along the border with Pakistan to ensure that the illegal movement of goods and people didn’t take place.
 Of course, it also meant that there was a well-trained force deployed close to the border to face the initial brunt of the enemy, in case of a war, until the arrival of the military.

 The BSF operates with Border Outposts (BOP) as bases for patrolling.
 Several restrictions were therefore imposed on the movement of civilians in the vicinity of the border in order to prevent injury or loss of life to the locals while taking action against smugglers and other trans-border criminals.
 Restrictions on movement near the border, especially at night prevented locals from working till late, thus adversely affecting their income.
-Being subjected to body searches to prevent banned items being smuggled also caused a lot of inconvenience.
+Being subjected to body searches to prevent banned items being smuggled also caused a lot of in

 Subscribe To Force